 GMG is a B2B internet trading service provider in the mainland China.
 It focuses on providing an international trading service platform linking high-end quality export manufacturers in China with international buyers.
 Currently, its internet trading service consists of M2B and M2B2C businesses.
-In response to the Chinese government's call for developing cross-border E-commerce industry and in an effort to fully exert GMG's advantage of its established B2B E-commerce platform, GMG has vigorously developed new cross-border E-commerce businesses since 2016 and corresponding cross-border E-commerce platform has been established officially in the first half of 2018.
+In response to the Chinese government's call for developing cross-border E-commerce industry and in an effort to fully exert GMG's advantage of its established B2B E-commerce platform, GMG developed cross-border E-commerce platform since 2016 and finally launch its own hot-selling T-shirt product on the new platform in the second half of 2018.
+However, the revenue from the hot-selling products was disappointing and far from its original target, coupled with failing capital raising for its business expansion, GMG's business deteriorated significantly over these years.

 The Company invested in GMG for a consideration of US\$5 million in 2008.
-GMG'S ordinary shares were once admitted to trading on the Alternative Investment Market of the London Stock Exchange on 22 June 2012 but was subsequently cancelled from trading in September 2015.
-GMG's main operating subsidiary had been once listed on the New Third Board in mainland China in 2016 but has subsequently delisted in May 2017 due to insufficient fundraising capability.
+GMG'S ordinary shares were once admitted to trading on the Alternative Investment Market of the London Stock Exchange in June 2012 but was subsequently cancelled from trading in September 2015.
+GMG's main operating subsidiary had been once listed on the New Third Board in mainland China in 2016 but subsequently delisted in May 2017 due to insufficient fund-raising capability.
+The Investment Manager had been in negotiation vigorously with GMG for an exit after those rounds of delisting decisions.